-The Company's significant accounting policies are described in Note 1 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended April 30, 2019, filed on July 26, 2019 with the Securities and Exchange Commission.
-The Company believes its most critical accounting policies to be the recognition of revenue and costs on production contracts, income taxes, and the valuation of inventory.
+The Company's significant accounting policies are described in Note 1 to the consolidated financial statements included in the 2019 Form 10-K. The Company believes its most critical accounting policies to be the recognition of revenue and costs on production contracts, income taxes, and the valuation of inventory.
 Each of these areas requires the Company to make use of reasoned estimates including estimating the cost to complete a contract, the realizable value of its inventory and the market value of its products.
 Changes in estimates can have a material impact on the Company's financial position and results of operations.
-The Company's significant accounting policies did not change during the three months ended July 31, 2019, except for those impacted by the newly adopted accounting standard regarding leases.
+The Company's significant accounting policies did not change during the six and three months ended October 31, 2019, except for those impacted by the newly adopted accounting standard regarding leases.